Skip to Main Content

 The USA Libraries subscribe to several subscription e-book collections.
 These collections tend to focus on a specific discipline or field of study in their coverage.

-The University Library subscribes to Springer's 2005-2010 English/International ebook collection with access for one year to book series back to 1997.
+The University Library subscribes to Springer's 2005-2010 English/International ebook collection to book series back to 1997.
 Sort your results by date so that the books we have access to will appear first.

 ProQuest Ebook Central

 A collection of over 70,000 electronic books covering all academic disciplines.
 Pages from ebrary titles can be printed by using the InfoTools button and choosing Print.
 You can choose to print the current page, a range of pages (with the maximum number of pages being 60) or an entire chapter.

 EBSCO E-Books Academic Collection